Chess notation: Notation systems

 The following table lists examples of the same moves in some of the notations which may be used by humans.
 Each table cell contains White's move followed by Black's move, as they are listed in a single line of written notation.

 In all forms of notation, the result is usually indicated at the conclusion of the game by either "1–0", indicating that White won, "0–1" indicating that Black won or "½–½", indicating a draw.
-Moves that result in checkmate can be marked with "#", "++", "≠", or "‡" or to indicate the end of game and the winner, instead of or in addition to "1–0" or "0–1".
+Moves that result in checkmate can be marked with "#", "++", "≠", or "‡" to indicate the end of game and the winner, instead of or in addition to "1–0" or "0–1".

 Annotators commenting on a game frequently use question marks ("?") and exclamation marks ("!") to label a move as bad or praise the move as a good one (see Chess annotation symbols).

 Notation systems for computers

 The following are commonly used for chess-related computer systems (in addition to Coordinate and Smith notation, which are described above):